 If you don’t change thoughtfully, engagement and participation in new programs will drop off, and your team ends up worse off than they started.
 Employees still aren’t receiving frequent feedback, and without annual reviews, there is less clarity on where they stand relative to peers.

-Thoughtful managers can be a powerful catalyst for mindset changes.
+Thoughtful managers can be powerful catalysts for mindset changes.

 Changing a culture requires many steps, and to build a culture of real-time, thoughtful feedback, there’s an underutilized weapon: the manager-employee one-on-one.